 Conclusion

 As technology advances, new tools and techniques are emerging to enhance the accuracy and efficiency of heart rate monitoring.
 Embrace these advancements and continue to expand your knowledge of ECG interpretation.
-Whether you're a medical student, a practicing clinician, or simply someone passionate about health, understanding how to calculate heart rate using an ECG empowers you to make informed decisions about cardiac care.
+In real terms, whether you're a medical student, a practicing clinician, or simply someone passionate about health, understanding how to calculate heart rate using an ECG empowers you to make informed decisions about cardiac care.
 Do you want to deepen your understanding of ECG interpretation?
 Share this article with your colleagues and friends, and let's continue to learn and grow together.